opensearch-project/documentation-website/_ml-commons-plugin/opensearch-assistant.md

 **Introduced 2.12**
 {: .label .label-purple }

 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](<TODO: insert link>).
+For updates on the progress of the feature or if you want to leave feedback, see the associated [OpenSearch forum thread](https://forum.opensearch.org/t/feedback-opensearch-assistant/16741).
 {: .warning}

 The OpenSearch Assistant toolkit helps you create AI-powered assistants for OpenSearch Dashboards.
 The toolkit includes the following parts: